oneapi-src/SYCLomatic/docs/dev_guide/frequently-asked-questions-faq.rst

 * `How do I use the migrated module file in the new project?`_
 * `Is the memory space allocated by sycl::malloc_device, sycl::malloc_host, and dpct::dpct_malloc initialized?`_
 * `How do I migrate CUDA\* source code that contains CUB library implementation source code?`_
-* `How do I fix the sycl code in case synchronized block is used conditional statement?`_
+* `How do I fix the sycl code in case synchronized block is used in conditional statement?`_

 **Troubleshooting Migration**